 201: Lesson, Video 1

-In this 75 minute video, Exile and Mortality as Restorative Justice, Mako Nagasawa and Katelyn Hannan present the case for God’s restorative justice to professionals in the anti-trafficking endeavor.
+In this 75 minute video from 2023, Exile and Mortality as Restorative Justice, Mako Nagasawa and Katelyn Hannan present the case for God’s restorative justice to professionals in the anti-trafficking endeavor.
+Here are the major topics by timestamp:

 0:48 Introduction to the Class and Its Purpose